 Buying a home comes with many different expenses that need to be considered.
 What is your overall price range?
 What kind of monthly payment are you comfortable with?
 Are there closing costs to consider?
 How much money should you have in savings in case updates or repairs are needed?
 And when it comes time to think about buying your first home, some of the biggest questions are about the down payment.

-A down payment is the amount of money paid towards the purchase price of the home at the time of purchase.
+A down payment is the money paid towards the home at the time of purchase.
 Most home mortgages require a down payment.
 It is typically a certain percentage of the entire loan.
 Many buyers will find 20% to be the customary down payment associated with the average mortgage.
 But there are some mortgage options for homebuyers that don’t require a large down payment.
+There are also programs to help first-time buyers with down payments.
+Twin Cities Habitat for Humanity’s Homeowner Development Manager, Pa Lor, explains the process of saving for a down payment in the video below.

 Down Payment Options for Buying Your First Minnesota Home